Sevi District: History

 The early recorded history of Sibi District begins with the Hindu Sewa dynasty.
 The Hindu Sewa dynasty ruled much of Baluchistan up until the 7th century AD.
 The Sibi division carved out of Quetta division still derives its name from Rani Sewi, the queen of the Hindu Sewa dynasty.

+Mir Chakar Rind ruled Sibi for about thirty years.
+During his rule, Sibi became the main center of Baloch power.
+His leadership made Sibi the political and cultural heart of the Rind confederation.

-Until the end of the 15th century the district had been a dependency of Multan and had been part of Ghaznavid Empire ruled by a petty chief named Nasiruddin Kubacha.
+Until the end of the 15th century the district had been a dependency of Multan and had been part of Ghaznavid Empire ruled by a petty chief named Nasiruddin Kabacha.
 Around 1500 it was taken by Shah Beg of the Arghun dynasty from Samma dynasty of Sindh and so came under the control of Kandahar.
 The remainder of Arghuns in Sibi were defeated by Panni (Pashtun tribe) of Sangan and kut mundai, thus the Pannis conquered Sibi and Dhadar plains.
 Pannis of Sibi and Dhadar under their chiefs Malik Yahya Mizri & Jangi Khan Panni defeated the Mughal forces twice but surrendered the Sibi Fort after a third valiant resistance.
 Thus the territory came under Mughal rule.